Relationship between science and religion

 Both science and religion are complex social and cultural endeavors that may vary across cultures and change over time.
-Most scientific and technical innovations prior to the scientific revolution were achieved by societies organized by religious traditions.
+Most scientific and technical innovations until the scientific revolution were achieved by societies organized by religious traditions.
 Ancient pagan, Islamic, and Christian scholars pioneered individual elements of the scientific method.
 Roger Bacon, often credited with formalizing the scientific method, was a Franciscan friar and medieval Christians who studied nature emphasized natural explanations.
 Confucian thought, whether religious or non-religious in nature, has held different views of science over time.
 Many 21st-century Buddhists view science as complementary to their beliefs, although the philosophical integrity of such Buddhist modernism has been challenged.
 While the classification of the material world by the ancient Indians and Greeks into air, earth, fire, and water was more metaphysical, and figures like Anaxagoras questioned certain popular views of Greek divinities, medieval Middle Eastern scholars empirically classified materials.

 Events in Europe such as the Galileo affair of the early 17th century, associated with the scientific revolution and the Age of Enlightenment, led scholars such as John William Draper to postulate (c.
-1874) a conflict thesis, suggesting that religion and science have been in conflict methodologically, factually and politically throughout history.
-Some contemporary philosophers and scientists, such as Richard Dawkins, Lawrence Krauss, Peter Atkins, and Donald Prothero subscribe to this thesis; however, historians such as Stephen Shapin claim that "it is a very long time since these attitudes have been held by historians of science."
+1874) a conflict thesis, suggesting that religion and science have been in conflict methodologically, factually, and politically throughout history.
+Some contemporary philosophers and scientists, such as Richard Dawkins, Lawrence Krauss, Peter Atkins, and Donald Prothero subscribe to this thesis; however, such views have not been held by historians of science for a very long time.